For every standard material, there’s always an alternative.

 - Greenhouses

-- Windshields on outdoor equipment, e.g., four-wheelers, tractors, logging machinery
+- Windshields for outdoor equipment like four-wheelers, tractors, and logging machinery

-- Windows for sound dampening and thermal protection
+- Windows that provide sound dampening and thermal protection

-- Additional protection from blunt impacts, e.g. coverings for glass windows at businesses
+- Additional protection against blunt impacts, such as coverings for glass windows in businesses

 - Display cases